mobilesec/secure-element-gpdroid-nfc/README.md

 ## DISCLAIMER

-Your are using this application at your own risk.
-Incorrect usage may cause hardware damages and lead to permanently broken devices.
-It is essential to have profound knowledge of smartcard GlobalPlatform, APDU-communication and the theoretical background.
+You are using this application at your own risk.
+Incorrect usage may cause hardware damages and may lead to permanently broken devices.
+It is essential to have profound knowledge of smartcards, Global Platform, APDU-communication and the theoretical background.
 Furthermore, you have to know the appropriate keys and secure channel parameters for your smartcard.

-*We are not responsible for any damage caused by this application, incorrect usage or correctness of this manual.*
+*We are not responsible for any damage caused by this application, incorrect usage or inaccuracies in this manual.*